 When a DecisionTable contains more than one OutputClause, each OutputClause SHALL have a name.
 When a DecisionTable has a single OutputClause SHALL NOT have a name.
 A RuleAnnotationClause SHALL have a name.

-Tables 25a Table 33, Table 34 and 25b Table 35 present the attribute model associations of InputClause, and OutputClause and RuleAnnotationClause respectively.
+Tables 25a Table 33, Table 29b: OutputClause attributes and model associations Table 34 and 25b Table 35 present the attributes and EuleannotationClause and RuleAnnotationClause respectively.

 Table 32a: InputClause attributes and model associations

 Table 33: InputClause attributes and model associations